DonggeJia/LDPMLab/README.md

     <img src="docs/src/icon_for_LDPMLab.png" width="450"/>
 </p>

 - LDPMLab is an integral, open-source, high-performance Julia package for the state-of-the-art Lattice Discrete Particle Model (LDPM), first innovated by Prof. Cusatis of Northwestern in 2011.
-This package is developed under the supervision of Prof. Fascetti and Prof. Brigham at University of Pittsburgh.
+This package is developed under the supervision of Prof. Fascetti and Prof. Brigham at the University of Pittsburgh.

 - This software tracks the cutting-edge advancements of LDPM, incorporating its variants in simulating mechanical and fracture behaviors of particle-reinforced materials with or without bar reinforcements, and mass transportation in heterogeneous materials.